-A range of educational methods are used on the course, such as lectures, group discussions, case study workshops, individual investigative projects and a variety of audio and visual methods.
+During the course, a range of educational methods is used, such as lectures, group discussions, case study workshops, individual investigative projects and a variety of audio and visual methods.

 The 12 month course is run over four terms, the first three consisting of 12 weeks each and the fourth lasting for eight weeks.

 The 18 month course is run over four terms, the first three consisting of 12 weeks followed by a two month summer break and completing with a final term of 20 weeks.
 On this route, you have the opportunity to concentrate solely on your dissertation in the final term.
 You can also benefit from a longer period of time for career enhancement and planning activities, time to experience UK life (for international students) and the potential to search for paid work during the summer break.

 Moving through Postgraduate Certificate, Postgraduate Diploma, Master's and Dissertation phases, the Molnar Business School MBA Finance initially discusses the functional areas of business, the environmental factors that impinge on organisations and how organisations may respond to such influences.

 It then considers the internal workings of organisations with regard to strategic issues, while developing a broad yet critical understanding of the major areas of finance.

 Drawing on the insight and experiences of lecturers and guest speakers from industry, you investigate specific issues such as the interpretation of financial information and short-term decision making using cost-volume-profit analysis.
 You look at budgeting, planning and control including working capital management, as well as long-term decision making and investment appraisal.

 You will be able to evaluate the financial performance of an organisation, apply appropriate costing methods and evaluate alternate investment projects using appropriate techniques.